xray-imaging/7bm-docs/docs/source/optics.rst

 Filters
 --------

 A water-cooled filter set is located in 7-BM-A.  This is mostly used to prefilter the beam for tomography and high-speed imaging experiments, though it can also be used to filter low energy x-rays when using the single-bounce multilayer mirror (described below).
-The control for the filters is found in the 7-BM-A control screen.
+The control for the filters is found in the 7-BM-A control screen under Alignment.
 There are two filter units, so up to two filters can be used simultaneously.

 It takes several seconds to move between filter materials.
 Please remember to close the 7-BM-A shutter before moving the filters.